Walgreens The Thread

 If you have the flu, your healthcare provider may prescribe antiviral medications.
 When treatment is started promptly after you begin to feel sick, these medications can lessen symptoms and shorten the length of your illness by about one to two days.
 Antiviral medicines may also reduce the risk of flu-related complications.

-The U.S. Food and Drug Administration (FDA) has approved or authorized a few antiviral medications to treat COVID-19, particularly for those who are at risk of severe illness.
+The U.S. Food and Drug Administration (FDA) has approved or authorized several antiviral medications to treat COVID-19, particularly for those who are at risk of severe illness.
 Speak with your healthcare provider if you think medications to help treat COVID-19 may be the right choice for you.

 Prevention